 - Basic proficiency in or willing to work with Microsoft Word and Microsoft Excel; proficiency in Power Point is a plus but not required

 - Have a better understanding of the electoral, lobbying, and legislative process

 - Correspond with a variety of members on a breadth of issues, developing strong correspondence skills

 - Learn how to run a phone bank, how to run a lobby visit and how to write a field plan.

 - Expand their understanding of bills and laws affecting the LGBT community and the work HRC does in the states

 - This is an unpaid internship.
 School credit is available upon request

-- The majority of internships are based out of our offices in Washington, D.C.
+- This internship is based out of our office in Washington, D.C.
 Internships are also available in HRC’s Project One America offices in Little Rock, Ark., Jackson, Miss., and Birmingham, Ala.
 We cannot provide housing for our interns

 - A limited amount of scholarship funds are available based on financial need and a commitment to diversity.
 Apply within the internship application